godotengine/godot-docs/tutorials/scripting/debug/debugger_panel.rst

     You can create a breakpoint by clicking the gutter in the left of the script editor (on the left of the line numbers).
-When hovering this gutter, you will see a transparent red dot appearing, which turns into an opaque red dot after the breakpoint is placed by clicking.
+When hovering this gutter, you will see a translucent red dot appearing, which turns into an opaque red dot after the breakpoint is placed by clicking.
 Click the red dot again to remove the breakpoint.
 Breakpoints created this way persist across editor restarts, even if the script wasn't saved when exiting the editor.